SpoddyCoder/clonepi/README.md

 1. The script hooks are your friend
 1. ClonePi probably works on non-Debian systems, but you may need to modify the OS_EXCLUDES_FILE (please consider contributing)
 1. Config files are good for most setups, but could be tweaked for others (please consider contributing)

+#### Advanced notes
+1. The PARTUUID of the boot volume on the source disk will be identical on the clone.

 ## Contributing